Food composition.

 Barbell row 4×8-10.

 All of these exercises build on top of each other.
 We have our deadlift which works a lot of different muscles.
-The stiff-legged deadlift which targets the glutes and hamstrings so we strengthen these for a stronger deadlift.
-There is some more higher repetition work for these too which will lead to increased muscular hypertrophy which indirectly helps with strength by adding muscle mass, improving our leverages.
-Lastly we have the barbell row with a higher rep range to target the upper back muscles which contribute to the deadlift.
+The stiff-legged deadlift targets the glutes and hamstrings so we strengthen these muscles for a stronger deadlift.
+We can also perform a movement like the stiff leg deadlift with higher repetitions which leads to increased muscular hypertrophy.
+This indirectly helps with strength by adding muscle mass, and improving our leverages.
+Lastly, we have the barbell row with a higher rep range to target the upper back muscles which contribute to the lockout on the deadlift.
 A stronger back helps to improve our posture from all of the bench pressing we may be doing.
-A stronger back means a stronger bench press meaning a stronger hand off in rugby or a more powerful throw in shot putt.
+A stronger back means a stronger bench press meaning a stronger handoff in rugby or a more powerful throw in shot putt.
 We also get some muscular hypertrophy too.

 Periodize your strength training with hypertrophy and power blocks